cdiggins/myna-parser/readme.md

 ## Why another parsing library?

 I am working on a programming language implementation that can run in the browser.
 I wanted a JavaScript library (not a code generator) based on the PEG formalism that was easy to extend, robust, and sufficiently efficient.
 The JavaScript library that comes closest to what I was looking for in terms of API is probably [Parsimmon](https://github.com/jneen/parsimmon).
-It didn't satisfy my particular needs for the project I'm working on so since I had done this a few times before, (first using C++ templates)[http://www.drdobbs.com/cpp/recursive-descent-peg-parsers-using-c-te/212700432], then (again in C#)[https://www.codeproject.com/Articles/272494/Implementing-Programming-Languages-using-Csharp], I decided to implement my own parser combinator using TypeScript.
+It didn't satisfy my particular needs for the project I'm working on so since I had done this a few times before, [first using C++ templates](http://www.drdobbs.com/cpp/recursive-descent-peg-parsers-using-c-te/212700432), [then in C#]([https://www.codeproject.com/Articles/272494/Implementing-Programming-Languages-using-Csharp), I decided to implement my own parser combinator using TypeScript.

 ## Related Libraries